2023 South Carolina Gamecocks baseball team

-The 2023 South Carolina Gamecocks baseball team represents the University of South Carolina in the 2023 NCAA Division I baseball season.
-The 2023 season marks the Gamecocks' 130th overall.
-The Gamecocks play their home games at Founders Park, and are led by sixth year head coach Mark Kingston.
+The 2023 South Carolina Gamecocks baseball team represented the University of South Carolina in the 2023 NCAA Division I baseball season.
+The 2023 season marked the Gamecocks' 130th overall.
+The Gamecocks played their home games at Founders Park, and were led by sixth year head coach Mark Kingston.
+The Gamecocks were eliminated 0-2 from the Gainesville Super Regional, and finished the season ranked 13th in the final D1Baseball rankings.